ACU Marshal Training day

 - Gloves (work wear type)

-- Change of clothes (for wearing on way home after wet weather)
+- Change of clothes (for wearing on the way home after wet weather)

-What do you get from giving up your time, well you get an excellent view of the action, hopefully a feeling of enjoyment, the chance to meet others, make friends and share your experiences and £10 a day as a token of our appreciation for your time and hopefully you will come again.
+What do you get from giving up your time, well you get an excellent view of the action, hopefully a feeling of enjoyment, the chance to meet others, make friends and share your experiences, and £15 a day as a token of our appreciation for your time and hopefully you will come again.

-So take that first step, come along and join us and if you don’t like being track side we do have off track duties you can get involved with (machine or clothing scruitineering, noise testing, or being an official of the meeting).
-Most of these duties do involved training, but contact us and have a chat we would love to hear from you.
+So take that first step, come along and join us and if you don’t like being trackside we do have off-track duties you can get involved with (machine or clothing scrutineering, noise testing, or being an official of the meeting).
+Most of these duties do involve training, but contact us and have a chat we would love to hear from you.

 To get in touch with us about this please email firstname.lastname@example.org and we will be happy to answer any further questions you have or sign you up in advance so you can receive tickets for the fixture you intend on helping out at